 Start – 2018 | End – 2024 Duration – 6 years

-The development of technological contracts involving the substitution of the third party by computer technology is making significant progress, requiring changes in state legislation.
-The future of contractual obligations involves an analysis by the legal community to facilitate their proper implementation.
+The development of technologies for contracts involving the substitution of the third party by computer technology is making significant progress, requiring changes to be made in state legislation.
+The future of contractual obligations involves an analysis by the legal community in order to facilitate their legal implementation.

-The first case study focuses on Debt recovery.
-It will analyse existing traditional and technology-based mechanisms for debt recovery in three jurisdictions (France, Belgium and Québec) and has the objective of designing a smart contract, using the blockchain technology, to render the procedure more efficient and effective.
+The first case study focuses on Debt collection.
+It will analyse existing traditional and technology mechanisms for debt collection in three jurisdictions (France, Belgium and Québec) and aims to design a smart contract, using the blockchain technology, in order to make the procedure more efficient and effective.

 The second case study is currently under discussion within the working group.

-The working group will put together an inventory of cases in which the use of the blockchain has failed as a means to implement legal solutions.
+The working group will compile an inventory of cases in which the use of the blockchain has failed as a mean to implement legal solutions.

-The second inventory will enlighten the diverse categories of smart contracts from a legal perspective.
+The second inventory will sed light on the diverse categories of smart contracts from a legal perspective.